shivabioinformatics/metagenomic-pipeline/README.md

 A highly user-friendly tool, **FastQC**, provides a comprehensive overview of data quality.
 It can identify common issues and guide your quality-filtering decisions effectively.

-most often for quality filtering due to its flexibility would be **Trimmomatic**.
+most often, for quality filtering due to its flexibility, would be **Trimmomatic**.

 ---
 __Important links in this section :)__